Palm Islands Nature Reserve: Geology and pedology

 There are two theories regarding the geological origins of the islands bedrock, the rocky basement of the islands is mainly horizontally bedded marine limestone, it was interpreted as Miocene deposits.
 However, since no tectonic features are visible in the limestone to distinguish it from the Miocene limestone of the Lebanese mainland, with the lack of fossil evidence, and with its regular sedimentation, this limestone could be interpreted to be more likely from the Plio-Quaternary age.

 Geomorphologically, marine and emerged aerial erosion give the limestone its typical karstic features.
 Open gutters can be seen, wide and open in the case of marine erosion, narrower in higher places due to aerial and marine erosion.
 All around the islands there are bare rocky exposures as a result of marine erosion in the form of dissolution and physical action of the waves.

 During the winter diaclases and pools within the dunes fill with fresh water which remains available even in the summer.

 The sandy shore and dunes of two of the islands are of a biological origin.
 It is mostly constituted by the skeletons of marine foraminifera, resulting in very light sand mixed with fragments of gastropod shells and parts of skeletons and spines of echinoderms.
 Sand dunes form the higher parts of Palm Island and are the location of evidence of human occupation.

 Orthent, is found on the rocky parts of the islands; this exceedingly shallow soil hosts ephemeral flora that grows during the wet seasons and when fresh water accumulate in the rocky crevasses.
 Soils with more horizon development are found in the western parts of Palm Island, it is mainly formed by aeolian and beach deposited calcareous sand.

 Threats

-The 2006 war between Israel and Hezbollah during which there was a large oil spill caused by the Israeli bombing of the Lebanese Jiyyeh power plant disturbed the fragile ecosystem of the reserve.
-Oil coated the islands shores killing microorganism and algae which are crucial food source for marine life and sea turtles.
-Oil also spread across the surface of the water, presenting a danger to both turtles and migrating birds.
-Large quantities of oil, sunk down to the sea bed endangering aquatic life.
-A clean-up and monitoring program undertaken by the World Conservation Union mission to Lebanon aimed to minimize the damage to the Palm islands.
+The Jiyeh Power Station oil spill disturbed the fragile ecosystem of the reserve.
+Oil coated the shores, killing microorganism and algae, and floated on the surface of the water, presenting a danger to turtles and migrating birds.
+Large quantities of oil sank to the sea bed.
+A clean-up and monitoring program was undertaken by the International Union for Conservation of Nature to minimize the harm.